-The headteacher/principal has overall responsibility for the development of IHPs for Students with medical conditions.
-This has been delegated to Mrs N Earl (Shenley Brook End) and Miss S Winkfield (The Hazeley Academy)
+The headteacher/principal has overall responsibility for the development of IHPs for Students with medical conditions but may delegate this as appropriate.

 Plans will be reviewed at least annually, or earlier if there is evidence that the student's needs have changed.
 Plans will be developed with the student's best interests in mind and will set out: